mjlbach/starter.nvim/README.md

 * Automatic management of language server installation (for that, there is the nix shell)
 * Custom language server configuration (efm templates)
 * Theming beyond a default colorscheme necessary for LSP highlight groups
+* lazy-loading is an anti-pattern (IMO), and frequently breaks plugins.
+Defaults.nvim should start within 50 ms on modern hardware.
+Contribute to upstream plugins to optimize startup time instead.

 Each PR, especially those which increase the line count, should have a description as to why the PR is necessary.